attilatorda/Shift-To-Middle_Array/README.md

 -NVIDIA GeForce GTX 1660 SUPER <br>
 -16GB RAM <br>

-For full benchmark details, check out the [publication](ShiftToMiddleArray.pdf).
+For full benchmark details, check out the [paper](Papers/ShiftToMiddleArray_WorkingPaper.pdf).
 The provided **Python scripts** can be used to visualize performance metrics from CSV benchmark results.

 **Note**: Performances are being reevaluated as I'm making a new version of the publication!